PeterJurkacek/startup-guru/slides/Slides-hi-vs-ai.md

 ---

-# But how can create those AIs?
+# But how can we create those AIs?

 ---